Self-Supervised Discriminative Feature Learning for Deep Multi-View Clustering: Results and Analysis

 \subsection{Results on Real Data}

 Our proposed framework is applicable to both convolutional and fully connected autoencoders.
 Therefore, image data is fed into convolutional autoencoders and vector data is fed into fully connected autoencoders.
-However, some algorithms can not handle raw image data, thus the data is reshaped into vectors as input.
+However, as some algorithms can not handle raw image data, the data is reshaped into vectors as input.
 The quantitative comparison is shown in Table \ref{tab:table1}.
 One can observe that: (1) Our SDMVC achieves the best performance on the quantitative metrics across all datasets.
 Meanwhile, we find the improvements are significant when $t$-test with $5\%$ significance level is used to evaluate the statistical significance.
-Especially on Fashion-MV, BDGP, and Caltech101-20, SDMVC improves existing methods by a large margin.
-(2) In general, the clustering performance of single-view methods ($k$-means, SC, DEC, and IDEC) is worse than that of multi-view methods.
-However, the performance of the comparing MVC methods is also limited on BDGP and Caltech101-20.
-Especially on BDGP, the performance of some MVC methods is lower than that of single-view methods.
-The reason is that the dimensionality of multiple views have large variation, i.e., are 1750/79 on BDGP and 48/40/254/1984/512/928 on Caltech101-20.
-The discriminability of multiple views have large gaps and certain views' clustering structures are highly unclear (we will analyse them in Section~\ref{sec:Ablation}), which causes inescapable negative effects in those multi-view clustering methods.
-Yet even that, SDMVC has achieved state-of-the-art clustering performance.
-The reason is that, in our method, each view's training is individual and the target distribution is generated from a global perspective.
-Firstly, the negative effects caused by the low discriminative views can be overcomed.
-Then, the interference from multiple views is reduced and the diversity of their features is preserved, thus more complementary information can be mined to boost clustering performance.
+Especially on Caltech101-20, SDMVC improves existing methods by a large margin.
+Although some methods have achieved comparable results on some datasets, they are not robust in terms of multiple datasets.
+For example, DAMC obtains excellent clustering performance on BDGP but it does not perform well on other datasets.
+SiMVC and CoMVC achieve good performance on MNIST-USPS and Fashion-MV, while showing poor performance on BDGP and Caltech101-20.
+(2) In general, the clustering performance of single-view methods (i.e., $K$-means, SC, DEC, and IDEC) is worse than that of multi-view methods.
+However, the performance of many comparison MVC methods is also limited on BDGP and Caltech101-20.
+Especially on BDGP, the performance of some MVC methods (e.g., EAMC and SiMVC) is lower than that of single-view methods (i.e., DEC and IDEC).
+The reason is that the discriminability of multiple views have large gaps and certain views' clustering structures are highly unclear.
+For example, Table \ref{tab:table2} shows the clustering performance of individual views evaluated by single-view method IDEC, where we could observe that the ACC values of the worst views among BDGP and Caltech101-20 are 0.4628 and 0.2825, respectively.
+These views with unclear clustering structures cause negative effects in some multi-view clustering methods, leading to the unsatisfying clustering performances.
+Yet even that, SDMVC has achieved the state-of-the-art clustering performance.
+The reason is that, firstly, each view's training is independent and the target distribution is generated from a global perspective.
+In our method, the negative effects caused by the low discriminative views could be overcomed, which is accordance with the analysis in our Eqs. (\ref{7}), (\ref{8}), and (\ref{9}).
+Secondly, the consistent clustering for multiple views is achieved by the cluster assignments instead of the learned features.
+In this way, the interference from multiple views can be alleviated and the diversity of their features is preserved, and thus more complementary information can be mined to boost clustering performance.